SetKu/SwiftBar-Plugins/README.md

 # SwiftBar-Plugins

-Some simple plugins for the SwiftBar menu bar scripting tool for macOS.
+Some simple plugins for the [SwiftBar](https://github.com/swiftbar/SwiftBar) scripting tool for macOS.

-The plugins are very simple, however, may still be useful to others.
+These plugins can serve as examples for how to create one.
+They are intended to be used to get access to quick utilities and information, such as the weather and status of the Dropbox client Maestral.